FictionSmith/files/mayshin.md

 Is this his/her ideal home and location | It is like everything to her, she lives in a farmhouse and not to mention her second home is a victorian house that she goes to on the weekends, she literally lives on a beautiful island what could be better than that?
 Home decor (check all that apply) | Bedroom: Desk with laptop and notebooks and painting supply, Martial Arts awards and some Ketanas hanging on the wall, walk in closet with her favorite clothes such as dresses, sweaters, jackets and hoodies.
 Flat screen TV, game consoles
 When someone walks in, what's his/her first impression?	| She usualy keeps to herself unless the person is directly signaling a contact to her, she usualy begins a convo with a simple shy smile or welcomes them or if somebody she knows usualy she welcomes them hug
-Pets?	| YES
+Pets?	| Goldfish
 How important are they?
 How well are they treated?	| XXX Current occupation | Starbucks
-(include length of time, location, job title) | Cashier, four days 9:46/hr
+(include length of time, location, job title) | Cashier, four days a week
-Job satisfaction (happy, discontent, ambitious...) | hates it, wishes he could be at home playing video games rather than selling them
+Job satisfaction (happy, discontent, ambitious...) | A bit on the ambitious side but is calm most hours, always talks to her friends while working
-Income level | 6$ an hour
+Income level | 9:46/hr
-Education | Average high school education
+Education | Private High School
 Does s/he drive?
 What kind of car does s/he own, if any?
-(Make, model, color, age, etc.) | 1994 Ford F-150, tan and rusted Sexuality | Straight
+(Make, model, color, age, etc.) | 2017 Nissan 370Z (1951 le sabre converiblle)
+Sexuality | Straight, slightly curious
-Marital status | Single
+Marital status | Complicated
-If married or currently romantically involved, with whom, and for how long?	| None List any significant previous romantic partners | None
+If married or currently romantically involved, with whom, and for how long?	| YES
+List any significant previous romantic partners | YES
-For current spouse/partner, what does the character call him/her (pet names, nicknames, etc.)? | None How did they meet? | None
+For current spouse/partner, what does the character call him/her (pet names, nicknames, etc.)? | YES
+How did they meet? | YES
-Any children (include names, ages, other parent if different from current partner)? | None Describe relationship with each child (if any) | None (hates children) Height | 5.6ft
+Any children (include names, ages, other parent if different from current partner)? | None Describe relationship with each child (if any) | None
+Height | 5.6ft
 Weight | XXXibs
-What is his/her body type (skinny, slim, athletic, curvy, overweight, muscular, etc.)?	| Overweight
-Eye color?	| Dark brown
+What is his/her body type (skinny, slim, athletic, curvy, overweight, muscular, etc.)?	| Slim and short Eye color?	| Crystal blue
 Does s/he use glasses?
 Contacts?
 Hearing aid?	| None
-Skin tone (pale, ivory, ruddy, tan, olive, brown, black, etc.) | Furr: white, brown and black
-Any prominent features, freckles/moles/scars/tattoos/other distinguishing marks?	| None
+Skin tone (pale, ivory, ruddy, tan, olive, brown, black, etc.) | Fair Any prominent features, freckles/moles/scars/tattoos/other distinguishing marks?	| Mark on the palm of her hand
-Face shape (round, oval, chubby, thin, long, square, heart-shaped, etc.)?	| Chubby
+Face shape (round, oval, chubby, thin, long, square, heart-shaped, etc.)?	| Heart-shaped
 Whom does s/he most look like (e.g. famous person or relative)?	| Beethoven (the dog) General health (good, excellent, poor...)?	| Poor
 Any chronic conditions?	| YES